AInII-Lab/vps-dl/README.md

 # Deep-Learning-based automated Identification of Ventriculoperitoneal-Shunt Valve Models from skull X-rays

-This is the code for the publication *"Deep-Learning-based automated Identification of Ventriculoperitoneal-Shunt Valve Models from skull X-rays"* by Vach et al.
+This is the code for the publication *"Deep-Learning-based automated Identification of Ventriculoperitoneal-Shunt Valve Models from skull X-rays"* by Vach et al. (DOI : 10.1007/s00062-024-01490-4)

 ## Table of content

 >`training.py` - the main training script
 >
 >`training_other.py` - the training script including an "other" class
 >